Pacé, Orne

 Pacé (/fr/) is a commune in the Orne department in north-western France.

+Geography

+The commune is made up of the following collection of villages and hamlets, Le Haut-Montrayé, Chauvigny, La Gouvrie, Pacé, La Pommeraie, La Folie and Chahains.

+The commune is in the Normandie-Maine Regional Natural Park.

 Points of interest

 National heritage sites

 The Commune has two buildings and areas listed as a Monument historique.